Neha-irongirl/walmart_demand_forcasting/README.md

-#  Demand Forecasting for Walmart
+#  Demand Forecasting using Walmart Sales Data

 ##  Overview
 This project focuses on **predicting product demand** in a retail/e-commerce environment using advanced **machine learning regression techniques**.